xbgmsharp/postgsail/README.md

 # PostgSail
 Effortless cloud based solution for storing and sharing your SignalK data.
-Allow to effortlessly log your sails and monitor your boat with historical data.
+Allow you to effortlessly log your sails and monitor your boat with historical data.

 ### Context
-It is all about SQL, object-relational, time-series, spatial database with a bit python.
+It is all about SQL, object-relational, time-series, spatial databases with a bit of python.

 ### Features
 - Automatically log your voyages without manually starting or stopping a trip.